 Results: Overall, the prevalence of depression ranges from 22.6% to 45.3% among international

 students and ranges from 34.2% to 46.5% in males and 33.2% to 54.1% in females.

 stress, social isolation, living alone, and lack of social connectedness predicted the

-Conclusion: The prevalence of depression is higher among international students compared to domestic
+Conclusion: The prevalence of depression is higher among international students compared

-be beneficial to screen for mental health problems, including depression.
+assessment would be beneficial to screen for mental health problems, including depression.